gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Import-AadrmTpd.md

 ```

 ### -FriendlyName
 Specifies the friendly name of a trusted publishing domain (TPD) and the SLC key that you imported from AD RMS.
-If users run Office 2016 or Office 2013, specify the same Friendly Name value in the **Server Certificate** properties of your AD RMS cluster.
+If users run Office 2016 or Office 2013, specify the same **Friendly name** value that is set for the AD RMS cluster properties on the **Server Certificate** tab.

 This parameter is optional.
 If you don't use it, the key identifier is used instead.